-If an animal (horse, dog, bull, etc.) causes injury to anyone using a public right of way, then the owner of that animal is held responsible, and may be prosecuted.
-Anyone who owns an animal which they know to have dangerous tendencies should not keep that animal in a field which is crossed by a public footpath, bridleway, restricted byway or byway.
+If an animal causes injury to anyone using a public right of way, then the owner of that animal is held responsible and may be prosecuted.
+Anyone who owns an animal which they know to have dangerous tendencies should not keep that animal in a field with a public footpath, bridleway, restricted byway or byway.

-Generally, bulls must not be kept in any field crossed by a public right of way.
-The exceptions to this are:
+Generally, you must not keep a bull in any field crossed by a public right of way.
+The exceptions to this are where:

-- Where the bull is not more than 10 months old;
+- the bull is not more than 10 months old

-- Where the bull is not a recognised dairy breed, and is accompanied by cows or heifers.
+- the bull is not a recognised dairy breed and is with cows or heifers.